 - Spread payments over time to avoid higher taxes: Receiving a large taxable settlement can bump your income into higher tax brackets.
 By spreading your settlement payments over multiple years, you can reduce the income that is subject to the highest tax rates.

 When you receive a settlement, there are numerous factors regarding the litigation itself as well as the state you are in that determine whether or not you’ll owe taxes on that amount.
 Because there are so many nuances, we recommend that you speak with an attorney and tax advisor to determine which rules apply to your specific situation.
 When you speak with these professionals, you may learn how to avoid paying taxes on a lawsuit settlement and keep more of the money for yourself.

 Tips on Taxes

 - Receiving a settlement can be life-changing and a solid step towards addressing a bad situation.
 This money can set you financially for life if you can invest it wisely.
 A financial advisor can help you create a plan to grow your money wisely to meet your needs and goals.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Paying taxes is an obligation for every investor, whether you invest full-time or as a supplement to your paycheck.
 However, it can be a challenge to forecast what those taxes will be.
 Our income tax calculator helps you estimate your taxes owed based on your income, location, filing status, and basic deductions.